szczyglis-dev/py-gpt/README.md

 - Copying files and directories
 - Moving (renaming) files and directories
 - Reading file info
-- Indexing files and directories using Llama-index
+- Indexing files and directories using LlamaIndex
-- Querying files using Llama-index
+- Querying files using LlamaIndex
 - Searching for files and directories

 If a file being created (with the same name) already exists, a prefix including the date and time is added to the file name.